derekhans/derekhans.github.io/_posts/2026-05-08-api-authentication-through-azure-entra-and-api-management.md

 - One identity provider issues tokens (Entra ID).
 - One gateway validates those tokens before requests reach backend services (Azure API Management).
-- Backend services receive authenticated, enriched requests and apply only domain-level authorization — things like "can this specific user modify this specific resource?" rather than "is this a valid token at all?"
+- Backend services receive authenticated, enriched requests and apply only domain-level authorization.
+This includes things like "can this specific user modify this specific resource?" rather than "is this a valid token at all?"

 The backend service is still involved in authorization.
 It still enforces business rules, ownership checks, and data-level permissions.
 But it is not responsible for token cryptography, signature verification, scope parsing, or credential lifecycle.
 That work lives in the shared layer.